Understanding Nitrate in Reef Aquariums

 Regular Water Changes

 Changing 10-20% of your water weekly can help dilute nitrates.
-Using dechlorinated water is essential to avoid adding more contaminants.
+In reef tanks, use properly mixed saltwater made from purified source water, ideally RO/DI, to avoid adding unwanted nutrients or contaminants.

 Adjusting Feeding Practices